luhuhis/correlators_flow/README.md

 chmod -R +x ./correlators_flow
 ```

 Unzip or clone the AnalysisToolbox (custom python package), which is a dependency of "correlators_flow".
-This will create a folder "AnalysisToobox".
+This will create a folder "AnalysisToobox":

 ``` shell
 tar -xzf AnalysisToolbox.tar.gz